-Task Force on Climate-related Financial Disclosures (TCFD) Index
+2023 Task Force on Climate-related Financial Disclosures (TCFD) Index

+Governance

-Governance Describe the board's oversight of climate-related risks and opportunities.
+Describe the board's oversight of climate-related risks and opportunities.

 Our Board oversees an enterprise risk management ("ERM") approach to risk management that supports our operational and strategic objectives.
 It fulfills its oversight responsibilities through receipt of quarterly reports from management regarding material risks involving strategic planning and execution, operations, physical and cybersecurity, environmental, social and governance ("ESG"), financial, legal, safety, regulatory, and human resources risks.
 While our full Board retains responsibility for risk oversight, it delegates oversight of certain risk considerations to its committees within each of their respective areas of responsibility as defined in the charter for each committee.

 Our Board oversees ESG and the governance committee oversees the reporting framework we use to track and monitor ESG progress.
-For more information on Board oversight, see page 39 of our Corporate Sustainability Report and our 2021 Proxy Statement .
+For more information on Board oversight, see our Corporate Sustainability Report and our current Proxy Statement.

 Describe management's role in assessing and managing climate-related risks and opportunities.

 Our management is responsible for day-to-day risk management and operates under our ERM program that addresses enterprise risks, including climate-related risks.
 The ERM program includes practices to identify risks, assess the impact and likelihood of occurrence, and develop action plans to prevent the occurrence or mitigate the impact of the risk.
 The ERM program includes meeting regularly with the risk owners, performing a formal annual review of material risks, quarterly reviews of top and emerging risks and quarterly reporting to our Board of Directors.
-Additionally, our internal audit department also partners with the ERM program to ensure top ERM risks are considered in the development of the annual internal audit plan. reflected in the alignment of our corporate planning and ESG/Sustainability functions in a dedicated department.
+Additionally, our internal audit department also partners with the ERM program to ensure top ERM risks are considered in the development of the annual internal audit plan.

+Climate-related risks and opportunities are also considered in our corporate strategic planning.
+This approach is also reflected in the alignment of our corporate planning and ESG/Sustainability functions in a dedicated department.
 This department works with leaders across the company to manage sustainability, including climate-related topics.

 Management of ESG includes our CEO, senior leadership team, an executive ESG Steering Committee chaired by the director corporate planning, sustainability & ESG, and a cross-functional sustainability working group.
-For more information, see page 4 of our Corporate Sustainability Report.
+For more information, see our Corporate Sustainability Report.